Jacob Dahlin: Career

+Death

-Dahlin died in October 1991 from an HIV/AIDS-related illness.
+Dahlin died on 10 October 1991 in Stockholm from an HIV/AIDS-related illness, though his cause of death was not made public until much later.
 Dahlin was homosexual.
-When Pugacheva was competing in the Eurovision Song Contest in 1997 with her song Primadonna, she dedicated the song to him, saying "This song is for you, Jacob" in an interview.
+When Pugacheva was competing in the Eurovision Song Contest in 1997 with her song "Primadonna", she dedicated the song to him, saying "This song is for you, Jacob" in an interview.